achieven/jobber/docs/getting-started/quick-start.md

             - The idea is that the team can "predict", that if a job has failed a given number of of times, it eventually will succeed(given the number of retries condigured), a percentage of the times (i.e the "success rate").

             - Success rate of concurrent jobs.
-            - The idea is to try and undestand if concurrent jobs are failing more than non concurrent ones, which could indicate that the resources are used wrongly.
+            - The idea is to try and undestand how often do concurrent jobs fail, which could indicate that the resources are used wrongly.
                 - This is a POC, so it's not 100%, but i'm aware of that.
 The current implementation treats "concurrent" as jobs that have been digested by the worker, not taking into account delays, so theoretically considering some non-really-concurrent jobs as concurrent.
                 - Also, ideally we would also want some understanding of whether the *number* of concurrent jobs affects the success rate, and not just a binary approach.
+                - Also, it doesn't compare

             - Vector search on the errors, by error categories (inserted dummy upon startup)
             - The idea is that the team has some list of error categories (e.g "C++ error", "Image processing error", "Memory exceeded", "Timeout", etc..), and the stats return for each error category, the success rate of jobs that failed with similar errors.